takeoff-env/takeoff/README.md

 ### Blueprint Cache

-When you install a new blueprint, it is cached in the `blueprints` folder; this way when you create a new environment below it uses your local copy.
+When you install a new blueprint, it is cached in the `blueprints` folder; this way when you create a new project below it uses your local copy.
 If you want to update a blueprint, for now go into the folder and type `git pull origin master`.
 A command will be coming for this soon.

-## Creating new environments
+## Creating new projects

 Unofficially there are two blueprints: